 VARIOUS ARTISTS: Cavaliers de l'Apocalypse (2015)

-“This is a great way to introduce you this pretty nice universe of the Roumanian label which gives priority to the magical depth of the electronic minimalist music”
+“This is a great way to introduce you to this pretty nice universe of Roumanian EM”

 1 One Thousand Words 14:06

 (DDL 56:18) (V.F.)
 (Minimalist and hypnotic New Berlin School)

 2015 was very prolific, and I would say rather positive according to the albums that I heard, for the Kontinuum Productions label.
 The aficionados of minimalist EM, where the sonic charms pop out on unexpected places, are served well with the productions from this label.
 As for me, I was fairly seduced by the last albums of Frederich Shuller, Andreas Meyer and Alba Ecstasy.
 Three artists whom we find on this compilation which closes 2015 of the Rumanian label on a good score.
 But, CAVALIERS de L’APOCALYPSE is more than a simple compilation.
 The music listed here is new, besides making us discover another talent from the label; Nord.
 It's thus an excellent way to introduce us to this universe embroidered around these long serial structures with slow hypnotic deployments which are tinted of an exhilarating crystalline limpidity.